 On day eleven of your fortnight in Iceland, you'll wake up in the bustling capital of Iceland with a wealth of options before you.
 Considering the once-in-a-lifetime journey you have just experienced, you may just want a relaxed day in town.
 Otherwise, however, there are two thrilling adventures you can embark upon.

-The first of these is a helicopter tour over the geothermal areas that surround Reykjavík.
-From the domestic airport, you’ll enjoy a thrilling takeoff, and witness the landmarks of the capital shrink before you.
-So long as they aren’t covered in snow, you’ll also be able to marvel over the patchwork quilt colourful tin roofs that help give the city it’s distinctive character.
+The first choice is to take a helicopter tour over the geothermal areas that surround Reykjavík.
+From the domestic airport, you'll enjoy a thrilling takeoff and witness the landmarks of the capital shrink before you.
+So long as they aren't covered in snow, you'll also be able to marvel over the patchwork quilt colorful tin roofs that help give the city its distinctive character.